 From a young age, we’re taught that we need vitamin D to keep our bones strong, vitamin A to keep our eyes healthy, and vitamin C to help our body heal.
-But how many of us missed the memo when it comes to zinc?; an essential micronutrient that helps our immune system heal and assists in maintaining our sense of taste and smell.
+But how many of us missed the memo when it comes to zinc?; an essential mineral and micronutrient that helps our immune system heal and assists in maintaining our sense of taste and smell.

 - Dairy foods

 - Cereal products

 What foods are highest in zinc?

 As a trace mineral, the body only needs small amounts of zinc - which is great news for those of us looking to ensure we’re getting just the right amount.
 According to Mayo Clinic, the recommended daily amount (RDA) for women is 8 milligrams and for men, it’s 11 milligrams.